t-mullen/realtime-collaboration-spec/README.md

 ## Integration Recommendations
 *The following are working notes and not part of the specification*
 - Non-normative suggestions for how to implement editor extensions
+- "View extension" vs "Sync extension".
+View extensions only modify files within one "master" peer's workspace and don't persist code on the other peers' filesystems (eg Teletype, VSCode Live Share).
+Sync extensions modify files on all peers, and no peer has a unique role (eg Multihack, server-based solutions like CoVim).
+Either one should be possible to implement, as this specification will not assume anything about the filesystem.

 ## Privacy And Security Considerations